|There was a time the Bears Defense actually struck fear into the hearts of men. I miss 2005.|

 |That's a lot of lasers coming in for recovering one shield to make up for....|

-It's an intriguing card, and it's not horrible; it's just all the other defensive retrofits do much more for the ships they can go on.
+It's an intriguing card, and it's not horrible; it's just that I've found that all the other defensive retrofits do much more for the ships of mine that they can go on.
 One well timed Engineering command can move shields around as needed, too, which doesn't cost me 8 points of usage.
-As a Rebel player, with our current ship capabilities, and most of everything in wave 6 spoiled, I can't recommend it.
+As a Rebel player, with our current ship capabilities, I can't recommend it.
 If you're determined to, MC30s or CR90s, the ships that desperately need shields to stay anywhere near alive.
 But that's 8 points....

 As an Imperial, however, Jerjerrod is a thing.
 A very good thing who technically can take use of this turn 1 if so desired.
-And with all the hard turning Jerry wants, it's a good upgrade for your Star Destroyer of Choice (be it Imperial or Minister Tua-driven Victory).
+And with all the hard turning Jerry wants, it's a fair enough upgrade for your Star Destroyer of Choice (be it Imperial or Minister Tua-led VSDs).
 You can also put it on an Arquitens, who also really want shields to stay alive.
 Really, really, really want.
+Of course, updating this on 3/11/18, the Cymoon ISD (with a Fleet Command slot!) is something that Jerjerrod can use (and WOULD much rather use Shields to Maximum!), so sadly back to the binder, Redundant Shields.

 |That burn was so good, I need to Brace myself against the response!|